emileond/100-days-of-code/r1-log.md

 ### R1D5
 I'm retaking this, today I studied some thinngs from the Wes Bos' beginner course.
 I learned how to make a modal with a click-outside functionallity that shows and hides that modal, Tomorrow I'll try to do that from scratch without folowwing the video.

+### R1D6
+Today I completed the Modal Click Outside Excersize without watching the video again, just following my notes.
+I really liked this method, I thinnk I'll keep using it.
+Also I watched the next lesson; "Scroll to Accept" and took some notes to redoit it tomorrow by myself.